 Can I make Shepherd's Pie Soup in a slow cooker?

-Yes!
-Simply brown the meat and sauté the vegetables in a skillet before transferring everything to your slow cooker.
-Add the broth and other ingredients, then cook on low for 6-8 hours or on high for 3-4 hours for a flavorful meal.
+Yes , just brown the meat and sauté veggies first, then dump everything in the slow cooker with broth and seasonings .
+Cook on low for 6–8 hours or high for 3–4 hours .

 How do I make Shepherd's Pie Soup healthier?

-To healthify the soup, use lean ground meat, opt for low-sodium broth, and increase the number of vegetables.
-You can also minimize added fats and opt for a smaller portion of mashed potatoes mixed into the soup instead of a significant topping.
+Use lean ground meat, low-sodium broth, and load up on vegetables .
+You can also cut back on fats and mix a little mashed potato into the soup instead of a big topping .

 What can I substitute for ground meat?